GuLinux/indi_gphoto_ng/README.md

 The driver itself must be launched by indiserver.
 If correctly installed, it will appear as "GPhoto NG CCD" in your indi client devices menu.
-For testing purpouses, you may launch it manually:
+For testing purposes, you may launch it manually:

     indiserver -v indi_gphoto_ng_ccd